Navigation auf uzh.ch

 Laboratory of Neuroepigenetics

-Isabelle Mansuy`s research examines the epigenetic basis of complex brain functions and physiology in mammals and focuses in particular, on the mechanisms of epigenetic inheritance.
-The goal is to determine the molecular and cellular processes underlying the influence of life experiences on mental and physical health across generations.
-The research focuses on adverse experiences in early life and their link with psychiatric and metabolic disorders.
+The Mansuy Lab examines the epigenetics of complex brain functions in mammals, particularly the mechanisms of inheritance of acquired traits across generations.
+The lab studies the mechanisms by which behavioral and physiological traits can be modified by life experiences in childhood and are passed to descendants via the germline.
+The goal is to determine the molecular and cellular processes underlying the influence of adverse life events on mental and physical health and their link with psychiatric and metabolic disorders in exposed parents and their descendants.
 It uses animal models and cellular systems to study the involvement of non-coding RNAs, epigenetic factors and chromatin remodeling in the brain and germline, in the expression and transmission of environmentally-induced phenotypes.
 The work demonstrated that early adversity in mice induces behavioural and metabolic alterations that are transmitted across up to 4 generations through the germline and is currently working on identifying the causative factors.
-This research is conceptually and technically original, and the lab is pioneer in the field of transgenerational epigenetic inheritance, a novel discipline at the forefront of a paradigm shift in genetics.
-It is pluridisciplinary and combines environmentally- and genetically-modified animal models, -omics technologies, molecular and cell biology, epigenetic methods, behavioral testing and bioinformatics.
+This research is conceptually and technically original, and the Mansuy Lab is a pioneer in the field of transgenerational epigenetic inheritance, a discipline at the forefront of a paradigm shift in genetics.
+The work is pluridisciplinary and combines environmentally- and genetically-modified animal models, -omics technologies, molecular and cell biology, epigenetic methods, behavioral testing and bioinformatics.
 The lab is also conducting collaborative studies in trauma patients with clinicians in Europe and South Asia to assess the relevance of its findings for humans.

 Weiterführende Informationen